-Mr. Jessop's presentation can be found here eviewed the major mine site features, the Superfund process, the site remediation process, actions taken to reduce exposure for human health and for Clear Lake, water quality concerns, and the process of tribal consultations with the Elem tribe and others.
+Mr. Jessop's presentation can be found here on the Committee website.
+In his presentation he reviewed the major mine site features, the Superfund process, the site remediation process, actions taken to reduce exposure for human health and for Clear Lake, water quality concerns, and the process of tribal consultations with the Elem tribe and others.
 He explained that the remediation for Sulphur Bank is extremely complicated and EPA is still exploring options, including three alternatives proposed by the Elem tribe, but hope to finalize their feasibility study this year.